Gaussian period

 In mathematics, in the area of number theory, a Gaussian period is a certain kind of sum of roots of unity.
-The periods permit explicit calculations in cyclotomic fields connected with Galois theory and with harmonic analysis (discrete Fourier transform).
+The periods permit explicit calculations in cyclotomic fields connected with Galois theory and with harmonic analysis.
+See discrete Fourier transform.
 They are basic in the classical theory called cyclotomy.
 Closely related is the Gauss sum, a type of exponential sum which is a linear combination of periods.